 Critical Infrastructure (CI): Power distribution networks, transportation networks, and information and communication systems are all examples of critical infrastructure.
-The defence of these critical assets is very necessary to ensure the safety of the European Union and the wellbeing of its people.
-The electricity grid, the transportation network, and information and communication networks are examples of the so-called "critical infrastructures" that must be preserved if crucial society functions are to be kept operating normally.
-Natural disasters, acts of terrorism, and criminal activities all have the potential to cause damage to or destroy essential infrastructure, which may have serious repercussions for both the safety of EU residents and the EU as a whole
+The defence of critical assets is indeed essential for ensuring the safety and well-being of the European Union (EU) and its citizens.
+The electrical grid, transportation systems, and information and communication networks are key examples of what is known as "Critical Infrastructures".
+These infrastructures are essential to maintain in order to ensure that vital societal functions continue to operate smoothly.
+Natural disasters, acts of terrorism, and criminal activities all have the potential to cause damage to or destroy essential infrastructure, which may have serious repercussions for both the safety of EU residents and the complete EU.